1907 Edmonton municipal election

-The 1907 municipal election was held December 9, 1907, for the purpose of electing a mayor and five aldermen to sit on the Edmonton City Council, Alberta, Canada as well as five public school trustees and six separate school trustees.
+The 1907 municipal election was held on December 9, 1907, for the purpose of electing a mayor and five aldermen to sit on the Edmonton City Council, Alberta, Canada as well as five public school trustees and six separate school trustees.
 There were also four proposed bylaws put to a vote of the electorate concurrently with the election.

 Positions to be elected

-There were eight aldermen on city council, but three of the positions were already filled: Cameron Anderson and Wilfrid Gariépy had been elected to two-year terms in 1906, and were still in office.
-James Walker had also been elected to a two-year term, but resigned, and had been replaced by Daniel Fraser, who was also still in office.
+There were eight aldermen on city council, but three of the positions were already filled: Cameron Anderson, Wilfrid Gariépy and James Walker had been elected to two-year terms in 1906, and were still in office.
+(Soon after the election, James Walker resigned, and the resulting by-election, held on December 30, 1907, elected D.R.
+Fraser.)